 Lincolnshire Care Association (LinCA)

-Managed by a voluntary Board of Directors, LinCA prides itself on being able to offer accessible information, support, advice and development opportunities to care services in Lincolnshire.
-By doing so, they can help providers to respond effectively to the communities evolving needs from the care sector.
+Managed by a voluntary Board of Directors, LinCA prides itself on offering accessible information, support, advice, and development opportunities to care services in Lincolnshire.
+By doing so, it can help providers respond effectively to the community's evolving needs from the care sector.

 Who does Lincolnshire Care Association represent?

-LinCO represents their member's views locally, regionally and nationally on major policy and funding issues.
+LinCO represents its members' views locally, regionally and nationally on major policy and funding issues.
 They play a key role in portraying a positive image of the care sector in their work with the media.
-The association works alongside care providers, the NHS, and Lincolnshire County Council to develop new models of care and support as well as new business opportunities.
+The association works alongside care providers, the NHS, and Lincolnshire County Council to develop new models of care and support, as well as new business opportunities.
 They have a place on the Lincolnshire Safeguarding Adult Board with a contribution to policies and practices.

 Types of service: